Mecha-Karen/acord/docs/source/events.rst

 on_sticker_update
 ~~~~~~~~~~~~~~~~~
 Called when the gateway dispatches ``GUILD_STICKERS_UPDATE``.
-Indicating an sticker has been updated.
+Indicating a sticker has been updated.
 This is different to ``on_stickers_update``,
 as this is a singular sticker not all of them.